adtrace/adtrace_sdk_android/README.md

 ### <a id="af-send-installed-apps"></a>Send installed apps

-To increase the accuracy and security in fraud detection, you can enable or disable the sending of installed applications on user's device as follows:
+To increase the accuracy and security in fraud detection, you can enable the sending of installed applications on user's device as follows:

 <table>
 <tr>